 Smart Luggage is really any suitcase that has integrated technology.

 That built in tech could be just one thing, or many.
-The field, and available features are growing and changing as you read this, but some common examples of this technology include: Phone App Integration, GPS or Bluetooth Location Tracking, Built-in Scale for self-weighing, Remote Digital Locks, and a Power Bank for your mobile devices.
+The field, and available features have changed quite a bit since smart luggage first became popular back in 2016, but some common examples of this technology include: Phone App Integration, GPS or Bluetooth Location Tracking, Built-in Scale for self-weighing, Remote Digital Locks, and a Power Bank for your mobile devices.